Jean's Bible Study Topics of the New Testament

 Mk 7,9-13

-· (76c) Thy kingdom come Ø Motives Ø Seeking authority for security Ø Motives based on greed -- Jesus is pointing out the most common motive for establishing new doctrines, which ultimately has the effect of establishing new religions.
+(76c) Thy kingdom come >> Motives >> Seeking authority for security >> Motives based on greed -- Jesus is pointing out the most common motive for establishing false doctrine: money.
 He was comparing what the word of God says to the doctrines of the Pharisees, and concluded that the difference between them is the instruction about how people should spend their money.
-That should not surprise you.
-Essentially, the Pharisees turned Corban (A sacrifice made to God) into contraband.
-In other words the religious leaders of Israel
+That should not surprise anyone.
+Essentially, the Pharisees turned Corban (A sacrifice made to God) into contraband (property that is illegal to possess).

-· (90h) Thy kingdom come Ø Keeping the law Ø Righteousness of the law Ø We must keep the law because it is righteous
+(90h) Thy kingdom come >> Keeping the law >> Righteousness of the law >> We must keep the law because it is righteous

 Mk 7,10-13

-· (73i) Authority Ø Respect authority in the family Ø Respect your mother and Father
+(73i) Authority >> Respect authority in the family >> Respect your mother and Father

 Mk 7-13

-· (223f) Kingdom of God Ø The elusive kingdom of heaven Ø Miss God Ø Missing the point Ø Miss the meaning of the truth -- What do you think would be the result of manipulating the Scriptures to make it say what you want in order to become wealthy?
-Do you think there would be no consequences?
-If there were ever a time when these people knew the truth, before they finished slashing the Scriptures they would not be able to identify the truth if He stood in front of them and heard Him speak.
-The reason Israel missed their Messiah was the fault of their leaders, and the reason the leaders of Israel miss Him was because they had hacked up the word of God and in the process hacked up their own consciences, so tortuously that their hearts could no longer discern the truth.
-Like buying tickets before entering the fairgrounds, these men bought the right from their conscience to alter the holy commandments of God for sordid gain at the cost of their own souls (Rev 22-18,19).
+(223f) Kingdom of God >> The elusive Kingdom of Heaven >> Miss God >> Missing the point >> Miss the meaning of the truth -- What would be the result of manipulating the Scriptures to make it say what we want in order to become wealthy?
+Wouldn't there be consequences for that?
+Before these people finished slashing the Scriptures, they would not be able to identify the truth if He stood in front of them.
+The reason Israel missed their Messiah was the fault of their leaders, and the reason they missed Him was because they had hacked up the word of God for the purpose of acquiring the unrighteous mammon, and in the process they hacked up their consciences so tortuously that their hearts could no longer discern the truth.
+Like buying tickets before entering the fairgrounds, these men bought rights from their conscience to alter the holy commandments of God at the cost of their souls (Rev 22-18,19).

 Mk 7,14-23